 - Deadlines.
 To cover pre-existing conditions, you must purchase a policy within a certain number of days (usually 10 to 21) after making your first deposit on a trip.
 Payment deadlines also apply to “Cancel For Any Reason” insurance.
 Expect to pay a higher premium (about 40% more) to recover 50-70% of your costs.

 - The possibility of being quarantined.
-To reenter the United States you must present a negative COVID-19 test taken not more than three days prior to your return flight.
+To reenter the United States you must present a negative COVID-19 test taken not more than one day prior to your return flight.
 Should you test positive and need to quarantine in a foreign country, you’ll have the added expense of quarantining in a hotel for 7 days or more.
 Every insurance company—and every policy—has its own terms and conditions.
 Trip cancellation and interruption benefits usually cover medical expenses and quarantines; however, some policies might consider a quarantine that’s not mandated by a doctor at your destination a “trip delay” (a much smaller maximum benefit).
-And we know of one travel insurance company (Travel Insured International) that offers a “bed rest” benefit as an add on.
-This adds a benefit of several thousand dollars to cover extra days in a hotel should you test positive test.
 NOTE: Some companies say they’ll cover extra days, but require you to be under a doctor’s care.
 So know what steps to take (e.g. ask the insurer if you should engage a doctor) should you be only mildly sick or asymptomatic.
 Yes, it’s confusing!
 To sort it all out, quiz the sales agent mercilessly, get that person’s name and ask them to confirm their answers by email.
 And certainly do read the policy’s fine print.
 (To learn more, read this article in forbes.com. ) Remember, you have 10-14 days after purchase to review the policy and get your money back if you change your mind.

 - The possibility of a country suddenly denying your entry.
 This scenario is usually not covered by insurance.
 Ideally, your travel suppliers would refund or rebook your trip to a later date.
 At that point, you could apply the old policy to your new trip.
 Non-refundable expenses would only be covered by CFAR insurance.